1YCxZ/ECM-seq2seq/README.md

 Emotional Chatting Machine
 ==========================
-This reponsitory including two models
+This reponsitory includes two models
 - a basic seq2seq model with attention and beamsearch
 - ECM model